 Are you facing criminal charges for a Class B Misdemeanor in Chicago?
 If so, it is important to understand the consequences of a conviction for this crime.

 While misdemeanors are generally less serious crimes than felonies, a conviction can still have harsh and life-changing consequences.
-You will be more likely to secure a reduction or dismissal of the charges in your case when you hire an experienced criminal lawyer to handle your case.
+You will be more likely to secure a reduction or dismissal of the charges in your case when you hire an experienced criminal defense lawyer to handle your case.

 Class B Misdemeanor Offenses in Chicago